astrajoan/pastecat/README.md

 ## CLI tool usage

-To install and run the cli package, run:
+To install and use the cli package, run:

 ```
 $ cd cli && sudo ./install.sh